-Each insurer will have its own rules on the areas covered so check your policy details to find out.
+Each insurer has its own rules on the areas covered so check your policy details to find out.
 It’s also worth contacting your insurer and explaining where the items are or will be to find out if you can make a claim or not.

 What should I set my excess at?

 When you ask for a quote for personal possessions insurance you’ll also have the chance to set the home insurance excess.
-This is the amount of money you would have to pay if you made an insurance claim.
-On the whole the higher this is, the lower your premium will be.
+This is the amount of money you have to pay if you made an insurance claim.
+On the whole the higher this is, the lower your insurance costs should be.
 But just remember you need to be able to afford the excess if you do have to make a claim.